 Board Members are appointed by the Governor and serve 4-year terms.
 The ND Board of Nursing meets 4 times per year.
 There

 Xi-Kappa at-Large is a local chapter of Sigma, a national honor society for nurses.
 For more than 90 years, Sigma has been recognizing and celebrating excellence in scholarship, leadership, and service within nursing and midwifery.
 Sigma’s mission is to develop nurse leaders anywhere to improve healthcare

-The NURSE Corps Scholarship Program provides scholarships to nursing students in exchange for a minimum 2-year full-time service commitment (or part-time equivalent), at an eligible healthcare facility with a critical shortage of nurses.
+The Nurse Corps Scholarship Program provides scholarships for nursing students in exchange for a minimum 2-year full-time service commitment (or part-time equivalent), at an eligible healthcare facility with a critical shortage of nurses.

 Nursing Students at Minnesota State University-Moorhead will soon be honored with The DAISY Award for Extraordinary Nursing Students.
 The award is part of The DAISY Foundation’s mission to express gratitude to Nursing Students from programs that recognize them for the extraordinary, compassionate and skillful care they

 Achieving racial equity and health equity in American communities requires effective solutions to the “wrong-pocket problem”: we invest in systems that are designed to improve social and economic conditions—such as housing, transportation, education, income, and employment assistance; child and family supports; and legal and criminal justice